 Fat or Oil Buildup

-Another common cause of kitchen sink blockages, fat, grease, and oil are frequently poured down drains while hot but quickly cool to create an extremely hard and sticky substance that will block the drain.
+Another common cause of kitchen sink blockages is fat, grease, and oil that are frequently poured down drains while hot but quickly cool to create an extremely hard and sticky substance that will block the drain.

 For fat or oil blockages, use hot water and detergent or salt methods.
 Both will work to cut through the fat buildup and loosen the blockage.